 Let’s take a look at two good options.

-As we’ve mentioned before, Renogy is one of the biggest names in solar equipment for off-grid installations.
+Renogy is one of the biggest names in solar equipment for off-grid installations.
 They produce everything from solar panels to batteries to charge controllers and inverters.
 They’ve also put together one of the most legitimate large solar panel kits on the market.
+The Renogy Off-Grid Solar Kit is one of the best.

 The kits, which come in five different sizes from 1,200 watts to 3,600 watts, include: